eForms Logo

 Nebraska Eviction Notice Forms (3)

-A Nebraska eviction notice is a note written and sent by a landlord when a tenant has violated their lease agreement.
+A Nebraska eviction notice is a document used by a landlord to inform a tenant that they have violated their lease agreement.
 The notice indicates a specified number of days for the tenant to respond and cure the issue before an eviction case is filed in the local county court.

 By Type (3)